 He was real taken with our Confessions, and, like people like that tend to be, was real taken with Lutheran liturgy, especially the mass, and making it central to parish life.
 Check.

-This also seems to have run him afoul of church trends.
+This sense of mission not for its own sake but for the sake of a particular message also seems to have run him afoul of church trends.
 Check.

 Yet he also had a concrete concern for physical as well as spiritual needs, something not always found with "conservatives".
 Check.